Dhruvacube/7-Segment/README.md

   bool nothing[8] = {0, 0, 0, 0, 0, 0, 0, 0}; // could be used to turn of or display nothing on the 7 segment display
 };
 ```

+## Testing
+The code and its usage has been tested using `Proteus simulation software`

 ## Usage